hrbrmstr/htmltidy/README.md

 ## </html>
 ```

-It can also deal with "raw" and parsed objects:
+It can also deal with “raw” and parsed objects:

 ``` r
 tidy_html(content(res, as="raw"))